Grants

 The Community Benefit Initiative Reinvestment (CBIR) grants fund one-year long projects (January through December) that aim to improve access to quality care.
 Applicants may apply for up to $50,000 and must be able to demonstrate how EOCCO members (also known as the Oregon Health Plan) directly benefit.

 Opt-In Application: These projects are aimed at specific incentive measures and opportunities for continuing projects from previous grant cycles.
-EOCCO is accepting applications focused on these topics below:

 Public Health Department Application: This application allows public health department to propose projects to improve the health and wellbeing of EOCCO members and their communities